 Why Is My Baby Having a Hard Time Falling Asleep At Night?

 Did you know that there are several reasons for baby sleep disturbances during the night?
-Below are five main causes and what you can do to prevent them:
+Below are four main causes and what you can do to prevent them:

 Day/Night Confusion